HL7/davinci-crd/input/pagecontent/hooks.md

 CDS services **SHALL** ensure that the guidance returned with respect to coverage and prior authorizations (e.g. assertions that a service is covered, or prior authorization is not necessary) is as accurate as guidance that would be provided by other means (e.g. portals, phone calls).
 Also, such guidance should allow for possible variances in coding and submission.
 (See [Impact on payer processes](background.html#impact-on-payer-processes) on the Background page.)

+#### Terminology
+When invoking CDS Hooks, resources reflecting the clinical/business representation of the order, appointment, encounter, etc. will be transmitted to the CRD Server.
+These data representations will generally make use of codes to describe the type of service/product being ordered/booked/performed.
+These codes will draw from the code systems used at this stage of the business process and will typically be "clinical" codes rather than "billing" codes.
+That said, it is always possible to send multiple codings within a CodeableConcept.
+Where the selected code is not already a 'billing' code and CRD clients are able to automatically determine what the corresponding billing code is, they **SHOULD** send a Coding with the billing code alongside the clinical code to reduce the risk of the receiving payer making a differing translation.

 </div>

 ### CDS Hooks